kkrkalyan22/Anime_merch/README.md

-create a anime merch website using pre defined code from Bootstrap offical website
+I created an anime merch website using pre-defined code from Bootstrap's official website. on 13/08/24 in the Top-Gun front-end development class.